Nancypatel1103/ComplianceClient/Authentucation/Authentucation.md

    ![image-5](https://github.com/Nancypatel1103/ComplianceClient/assets/153616269/64340442-63f5-4d50-9890-4b67b347635d)

-## How to use Authentication to client
+## How to use Gwc-external-authentication to client

 1. Open the WIFI.
 After opening WIFI it will search.
 2. Then there will be an SSID show.
 Click on it.
 For **Ex:- here Captive Portal is added in SSID test so log in from it**.